alfonsodelarosa4/mastermind/README.md

 **USER:**
 - The user will play "against" the computer and try to guess the number of combinations
-- After each attempt, the computer will provide feedback whether the player had guess a number correcly.
+- After each attempt, the computer will provide feedback whether the player had guess a number correctly.
 - Player must guess the right number of combinations within 10 attempts.

 **SERVER:**